 Swarming involves the queen and a percentage of the colony leaving the original hive, usually due to outgrowing their current space, to establish a new home elsewhere.
 It’s a great risk to the colony; doing so is a sign that they are healthy, well populated and have access to good amounts of nectar and pollen.
 Once colonies feel the urge to multiply, very little will stop them.

-As is with the majority of beekeeping, swarm mitigation is about understanding bee behaviour and attempting to assist them as best you can.
+As with the majority of beekeeping, swarm mitigation is about understanding bee behaviour and attempting to assist them as best you can.

 Signs to look out for